SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 If you decide not to use DynamoDB auto scaling, then you must manually set the read capacity and write capacity settings on each replica table and secondary index\.

 The provisioned replicated write capacity units \(rWCUs\) on every replica table should be set to the total number of rWCUs needed for application writes across all Regions multiplied by two\.
 This will accommodate application writes that occur in the local Region and replicated application writes coming from other Regions\.
 For example, if you expect 5 writes per second to your replica table in Ohio and 5 writes per second to your replica table in N\.Virginia, then you should provision 20 WCUs to each replica table \(5 \+ 5 = 10; 10 x 2 = 20\)\.

+22. You can use Amazon CloudWatch to monitor the behavior and performance of a global table.
+Amazon DynamoDB publishes ReplicationLatency and PendingReplicationCount metrics for each replica in the global table.
+- ReplicationLatency—The elapsed time between when an updated item appears in the DynamoDB stream for one replica table, and when that item appears in another replica in the global table.
+- PendingReplicationCount—The number of item updates that are written to one replica table, but that have not yet been written to another replica in the global table.

 ## Elastic MapReduce: